 Scenario: Create a review and approval workflow, apply an electronic signature and convert the final document into PDF

 As with everything in life, there is always more than one way to crack an egg.
-Content Server is no different so you may have your own solution, but here is how I would approach this.
+Content Suite is no different so you may have your own solution, but here is how I would approach this.

 Initiating the Workflow